Clovhis/XboxJospin/README.md

 1. Open `XboxJoystickTester.sln` with Visual Studio 2022 or newer on Windows.
 2. Restore NuGet packages if needed.
 3. Build the solution in **Release** mode.
-4. Choose **Publish** to create a self-contained build for `win-x64`.
-The output will be written to `publish/`.
-Compress this folder into a `.zip` archive so that anyone can unzip it and run the included executable without installing .NET.
+4. Choose **Publish** to create a self-contained **single-file** build for `win-x64`.
+The output will be written to `publish/` as `XboxJoystickTester.exe`.
+Compress this folder into a `.zip` archive so that anyone can unzip it and run the executable without installing .NET.

 ## Features